TeamEternal/SteadyCook/README.md

 5. Install the pip package *pynput* and create a '*driver_path.txt*' file in the driver_src/ directory
    * `pip3 install pynput ; touch driver_src/driver_path.txt`

+6. Download the correct Chrome Drivers for your Google Chrome browser version (continue until step #7)

+NOTE: If you do not have the proper Google Chrome driver downloaded you can get it from: [Download Chrome Driver's](https://chromedriver.chromium.org/downloads)

+Once you have downloaded the correct chrome driver for your version of Google Chrome, make sure it is located in driver_src/ in your current virtual environment.
+Next unzip the file:

+To unzip simply execute the following:
+   * `cd driver_src/ ; unzip <chromedriver file you downloaded> -d ..`

+You can now move onto the next step.

-6. Start main installation of SteadyCook that will generate '*settings.ini*' and store the DEFAULT_CHROME_PATH
+7. Start main installation of SteadyCook that will generate '*settings.ini*' and store the DEFAULT_CHROME_PATH
    * `python3 setup.py`

 The last command will generate the following files: